nyu-software-engineering/recipe-recommender/recommender/recipe_scraper/README.md

 ```
 scrapy crawl simplyrecipes -o <output_filename>.json
 ```

-where spider_name is the name of a spider (spider_name attribute within each spider class) and output_filename is the desired filename.
+where simplyrecipes is the name assigned to the scraper

 This will run the crawler and output the results in json format which then can be inputted into a database.
 We are using MongoDB for this specific project.